habibcilmd-cardiologist/dr-cil/content/en/blog/peripheral-artery-disease/index.md

 ---
-title: "What is Peripheral Artery Disease?
-Symptoms, Diagnosis, and Treatment"
+title: What is Peripheral Artery Disease?
+Symptoms, Diagnosis, and Treatment
-description: "Comprehensive guide to peripheral artery disease.
-Learn about leg artery blockage symptoms, risk factors, diagnostic methods, and treatment options from a cardiology specialist."
+description: Comprehensive guide to peripheral artery disease.
+Learn about leg artery blockage symptoms, risk factors, diagnostic methods, and treatment options from a cardiology specialist.
 date: 2024-12-03
 lastmod: 2024-12-03
-translationKey: "peripheral-artery-disease"
+translationKey: peripheral-artery-disease
-categories: ["Cardiology"]
+categories:
+- Cardiology
 tags:
-    [
-        "peripheral artery disease",
-        "artery blockage",
-        "leg pain",
-        "atherosclerosis",
-        "circulation problems",
-    ]
+- Coronary Artery Disease
+- Peripheral Vascular Disease
-author: "Assoc.
-Prof. Dr. Habib ÇİL"
+author: Assoc.
+Prof. Dr. Habib ÇİL
 showTableOfContents: true
 faq:
-    - question: "Does PAD completely heal?"
+- question: Does PAD completely heal?
-      answer: "Atherosclerosis, the underlying cause of PAD, is a chronic process and does not completely reverse.
-However, disease progression can be stopped, symptoms reduced, and amputation prevented with lifestyle changes, medication therapy, and interventional treatments when needed."
+  answer: Atherosclerosis, the underlying cause of PAD, is a chronic process and does
+    not completely reverse.
+However, disease progression can be stopped, symptoms reduced, and amputation prevented with lifestyle changes, medication therapy, and interventional treatments when needed.
-    - question: "Should I exercise if walking causes pain?"
+- question: Should I exercise if walking causes pain?
-      answer: "Yes!
-Although it seems like a paradox, regular walking programs are one of the cornerstones of PAD treatment.
+  answer: Yes!
+Although it seems like a paradox, regular walking programs are one
+    of the cornerstones of PAD treatment.
 Stop and rest when pain starts, continue walking when it passes.
-With this \"stop-start\" method, your vessels develop new connections (collaterals) to increase blood flow."
+With this "stop-start" method, your vessels develop new connections (collaterals) to increase blood flow.
-    - question: "What is the relationship between smoking and PAD?"
+- question: What is the relationship between smoking and PAD?
-      answer: "Smoking is the most important risk factor for PAD and rapidly advances the disease.
+  answer: Smoking is the most important risk factor for PAD and rapidly advances the
+    disease.
 Smokers have 4 times more PAD risk than non-smokers.
-Quitting smoking is the most critical step in treatment and can change the course of the disease on its own."
+Quitting smoking is the most critical step in treatment and can change the course of the disease on its own.
-    - question: "Does PAD cause heart attacks?"
+- question: Does PAD cause heart attacks?
-      answer: "PAD is an indicator of atherosclerosis throughout the body.
-More than 50% of patients diagnosed with PAD also have coronary artery disease.
-Therefore, PAD patients are at high risk for heart attack and stroke, and cardiac health monitoring is required."
+  answer: PAD is an indicator of atherosclerosis throughout the body.
+More than 50%
+    of patients diagnosed with PAD also have coronary artery disease.
+Therefore, PAD patients are at high risk for heart attack and stroke, and cardiac health monitoring is required.
-    - question: "Is stent or bypass better?"
+- question: Is stent or bypass better?
-      answer: "Both treatments have advantages and disadvantages.
-The decision is made individually based on the location and length of the blockage, patient's general condition, and accompanying diseases.
-Endovascular treatment may be preferred for short segment blockages, and bypass for long segments and multiple blockages."
+  answer: Both treatments have advantages and disadvantages.
+The decision is made
+    individually based on the location and length of the blockage, patient's general condition, and accompanying diseases.
+Endovascular treatment may be preferred for short segment blockages, and bypass for long segments and multiple blockages.
-    - question: "How does diabetes affect PAD?"
+- question: How does diabetes affect PAD?
-      answer: "Diabetes increases PAD risk 2-4 fold and negatively affects disease course.
+  answer: Diabetes increases PAD risk 2-4 fold and negatively affects disease course.
     Pain sensation may be reduced in diabetic patients due to peripheral neuropathy, which may cause delayed diagnosis.
-Additionally, wound healing is impaired and infection risk increases."
+Additionally, wound healing is impaired and infection risk increases.
-    - question: "Why is foot care important in PAD?"
+- question: Why is foot care important in PAD?
-      answer: "Due to reduced blood flow in PAD, even small wounds have difficulty healing and are prone to infection.
+  answer: Due to reduced blood flow in PAD, even small wounds have difficulty healing
+    and are prone to infection.
 Unnoticed foot wounds can progress to gangrene.
-Therefore, daily foot inspection, proper footwear selection, and regular care are vitally important."
+Therefore, daily foot inspection, proper footwear selection, and regular care are vitally important.
-    - question: "Can PAD be prevented?"
+- question: Can PAD be prevented?
-      answer: "PAD is largely a preventable disease.
-PAD risk can be significantly reduced by not smoking, regular exercise, healthy nutrition, blood pressure and cholesterol control, and diabetes management.
-Early control of risk factors is critically important."
+  answer: PAD is largely a preventable disease.
+PAD risk can be significantly reduced
+    by not smoking, regular exercise, healthy nutrition, blood pressure and cholesterol control, and diabetes management.
+Early control of risk factors is critically important.
 ---

 {{< lead >}}